-Guided Imagery, meditation and hypnosis for Cancer can easily be integrated into cancer care and support patients as undergo treatment and recovery.
+Guided Imagery, meditation, and hypnosis for Cancer can easily be integrated into cancer care and support patients during treatment and recovery.

-These therapies aims to help lessen treatment side effects, increase physical and emotional resilience, improve patients attitude toward treatment.
-They require no medication or down time, no hospital stay or follow up and they are appropriate for patients of all ages and with all types of cancer.
+These therapies aim to help lessen treatment side effects, increase physical and emotional resilience, and improve patients’ attitudes toward treatment.
+Unlike medical treatments, these practices require no medication or downtime, no hospital stay or follow-up, and they are appropriate for patients of all ages and with all types of cancer.

-We know conventional cancer treatment do save lives but they are not enough because the cancer comes back too often.
-Medical methods only focus on the cancer itself – the genes and tumor, the biology of the disease; however there is more to cancer then what the doctor can see, touch and remove.
-Integrative therapies in general and more specifically clinical hypnotherapy complement and enhance the efficacy of conventional treatments.
+We know conventional cancer treatments do save lives, but they are not enough because cancer comes back too often.
+Medical methods only focus on cancer itself – the genes and tumor, the biology of the disease; however, there is more to cancer than what the doctor can see, touch, and remove.
+The job of medicine is to treat your physical body.
+Your job, if you wish to optimize your experience during treatment, is to take care of yourself, the person within this physical body.
+You can do so with integrative therapies in general and, more specifically, clinical hypnotherapy.
+Clinical hypnotherapy complements and enhances the efficacy of conventional treatments.

 Hypnosis has long been an ally in the fight against cancer.
 Mostly it helped patients negate the harsh impact of treatment side effects and improve their quality of life.
-However with advancement in the field of clinical hypnosis, new and more powerful methods were developed, such as my practice which I named Immersive Healing (IH).
-IH is an evidence based practice designed to heal the mind patterns that promoted and produced illness in the first place and now may inhibit the work of medicine.
+However, with advancements in the field of clinical hypnosis, new and more powerful methods were developed, such as my practice which I named Immersive Healing (IH).
+IH is an evidence-based practice designed to heal the mind patterns that promoted and produced illness in the first place and now may inhibit the work of medicine.

 The Three Basic Premises of Immersive Healing